 - Wound Care:

-- For liposuction or larger excisions, your doctor may recommend wearing compression garments to reduce swelling.
+Some text: For liposuction or larger excisions, your doctor may recommend wearing compression garments to reduce swelling and support healing. - Follow-Up Visits:

 10. Prevention Tips and Lifestyle Considerations